Kocik/jira-standup-mode/README.md

 # Jira Standup Mode
 CSS styles to remove clutter and show what is most important for standup.

+# Usage

-Use a browser addon that allows you to manage custom styles for websites - like [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
-In the addon create a stylesheet for Jira and copypaste the content of `jira-standup-mode.css` from this repo.
+1. Use a browser addon that allows you to manage custom styles for websites - like [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
+2. In the addon create a stylesheet for Jira and copypaste the content of `jira-standup-mode.css` from this repo.

-You customize your styles by removing parts of my stylesheet (some of them may be specific to my preferences, eg. we are not using epics in my team, so I removed it from the task view), or add your own rules to it.
+3. You customize your styles by removing parts of my stylesheet, or add your own rules to it.

+_You may want to adapt some of the rules - eg. we are not using epics in my team, so I removed "Add epic" button from the task view_

 # Features